 - 1. Park vehicle on level surface only.

 - 2. Turn off engine and set parking brake.

 - 3. Turn on hazard warning flasher.

-- Block both front and back of wheel opposite wheel to be removed.
+- 4. Block both front and back of tire opposite wheel to be removed.

-- On soft ground, use a board or other material under jack as a firm base to ensure that the jack will not shift.
+- 5. On soft ground, use a board or other material under jack as a firm base to ensure that the jack will not shift.

-JACKING POINTS ON VEHICLE
+JACKING POINTS